eklop/web2epub/README.md

-# www2epub
+# web2epub
-Download and convert web content into an ePub file.
+Download and convert one or more webpages into an ePub file.

 ## Packages used
 - [requests]()